 Each year, we get federal grants that we use to develop housing in the City of Austin.
-To get funding, we have to provide the Department of Housing and Urban Development (HUD) with a report and our plans for the year.
+To get funding, we must provide the Department of Housing and Urban Development (HUD) with a report and our plans for the year.
 We also manage notices about requirements for the City’s partner groups that want to apply for federal funding.

 The following reports are required by the U.S. Department of Housing and Urban Development (HUD).
 Austin City Council designates the Housing and Planning Department (HPD) as the single point of contact with HUD and lead agency for the grant administration of the entitlement funds received from HUD, including the Community Development Block Grant (CDBG), HOME Investment Partnerships, Housing Opportunities for Persons with AIDS (HOPWA), and the Emergency Shelter Grant (ESG).
 For consistency in reporting, the City of Austin reflects all local and federal funding in these HUD reports.